decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-07-publishing.md

 ## Publish from a physical Ledger device

-Instead of storing your LAND tokens in a Metamask account, you may find it more secure to store them in a [Ledger](https://www.ledger.fr/) device that's phyisically plugged in to your computer.
+Instead of storing your LAND tokens in a Metamask account, you may find it more secure to store them in a [Ledger](https://www.ledger.com/) device that's phyisically plugged in to your computer.

 If you're using one of these, the process of uploading content to your LAND is slightly different.

-The wallet address listed in the scene's _scene.json_ file should match that of the device.

 1. To make sure the scene has been locally built with your latest changes, run `npm run build`.
 2. Plug your Ledger device in.
 Your parcels in Decentraland should be associated with that same wallet.
 The same public address should be listed in the scene's _scene.json_ file.